nickmanganelli-sr/cofi-2023/README.md

 This repo usese the CMS ML HATS tutorial as a base for examples shown at the ML Basic Tools and Resources sessions of the COFI 2023 Winter School

-To run locally, run these commands from your terminal:
+To run locally, run commands like these from your terminal:

+## Streamlined environment for the COFI days 1 and 2 notebook demonstrations
+This environment focuses on having pytorch, torchvision, pytorch_lightning, wandb, tritonclient, jupyter, and a few other niceties installed.

+This will be slightly easier to solve with the old conda installer
 ```bash
 # Download the setup bash file for your machine from here https://github.com/conda-forge/miniforge#mambaforge
 # e.g. wget https://github.com/conda-forge/miniforge/releases/latest/download/Mambaforge-Linux-x86_64.sh